 What is DataCamp Certification?

-DataCamp Certification is an official recognition that you’ve achieved the required skill level as either a Data Scientist or Data Analyst.
+DataCamp Certification is an official recognition that you’ve achieved the required skill level as a Data Scientist, Data Analyst, or Data Engineer.
 We measure your abilities through timed exams and a take-home case study based on scenarios you’re likely to find in the workplace.
 Our Certifications have been developed with the help of data experts representing a variety of industries, organizations, and roles.

 Do I need a subscription to access certification?